 HPMS - Traffic volume data is calculated by DOT and posted by FHWA.
 The source is considered consistent and reliable.
-Data is available from 2007 allowing for the use of 5-yr averages for trend analysis.
+Data is available from 2007 allowing for the computation of 5-yr averages for trend analysis.

 DOS - Serious injury data for motorized and non-motorized crashes is gathered from the NHDOS Division of Motor Vehicle's VISION database and provided to the NHDOT.
-The VISION system is newly implemented and its 2017 data has been corroborated and approved for use.
 Sufficient annual data is available (via VISION and its predecessor, IDMS) to permit the computation of five-year averages for trend analysis.
-Some of the annual variation in the data may be due to the more subjective nature of determining what constitutes a serious injury
+Some of the annual variation in the data may be due to the more subjective nature of determining what constitutes a serious injury crash.

-2018 New Hampshire Highway Safety Improvement Program crash.
 Model Minimum Uniform Crash Criteria (MMUCC) introduced in recent years have helped to standardize the definition and proper classification of serious injuries.